Dark-Vador22/RoLandManipulator/README.md

 ```

 ### Eigenmodes
-A plot of the frequency modes for 500 random poses can be created
+A plot of the frequency modes for 500 random poses is created with
 ```jl
 julia> plt = show_frequencies(manipulator, 500)
 ```